rz-k/freelancer-django/README.md

 # freelancer-django
-The freelancer website is written by Django to help freelancers and employers to find and create new jobs/projects.
+The freelancer website is written by Django to help freelancers and employers to find and create new projects.
 <br><br>

 ## DB SCHEME